 #1: Mountain Pose

 Don’t let the simplicity of this pose fool you.
 When done correctly, mountain pose can improve your posture and tone your belly.
 Winning!

 Stand up as tall as you can with your feet together.
 Hold your arms slightly away from your body with your palms facing forward.
 Roll your shoulders back – no hunching allowed!
 Engage your core, arms, and thighs until you feel like a badass.
 Try holding the pose for a few minutes before letting go.

-The great thing about mountain pose is that you can do it pretty much anywhere without a yoga mat.
-It’s a great pick-me-up when your energy is low, or you just need to clear your head.
+The great thing about mountain pose is that you can do it anywhere, even without a yoga mat.
+It’s a great pick-me-up when your energy is low, or you need to clear your head.

 #2: Extended Child’s Pose

 If you need to tune out the world (or just the sound of your kids fighting), this stress-relieving pose will do it.
 Pro tip: since your forehead will end up on the floor, choose your space wisely.
 There’s nothing like a Cheeto crumb to the eye to kill the vibe.